Man ...I am sure glad you asked and didn't leave me hanging...

 There are already enough welds out there that look like hammered dog crap.
 Don't add to the problem.

-But seriously, crank up the heat for overhead MIG welding to what you would weld in the flat position.
+crank up the heat for overhead MIG welding to what you would weld in the flat position.
 This is not time to be afraid of the heat.
 By holding a close stickout along with a good hot arc, you will be taking advantage of a thing called "arc force" that helps punch the puddle in and makes it flatten out instead of pile up like hammered dog crap.

 Should I push or pull?